rumezaa/nurture/README.md

 - Sleek app development (Got inspo from whatsapp)
 - All about FFT and it's problems, as well as the areas we can improve upon it using nurture
 ## What's next for Nurture
 Full chat implementation.
 As of right now, we cannot chat with ppl inside the app, although the AI still works.
-In the future we can implement this and faurther improve upon some of the features such as our calendar and journalling.
+In the future we can implement this and further improve upon some of the features such as our calendar and journaling.
 ## Image showcase:
 ![image1](Insights.png)
 ![image2](Notesopen.png)